jaz-on/feed-to-blogroll/README.md

 - Users can request data deletion through WordPress admin
 - No personal data is collected beyond what's necessary for functionality

+### Uninstall

+When deleting the plugin from WordPress Admin, all plugin data is removed:
+- Options: `feed_to_blogroll_options`
+- Custom post type entries (`blogroll`) and related taxonomies
+- Scheduled events and transients

 ## Accessibility

 ### WCAG 2.1 AA Compliance